Kamil Glik: Early life

 Glik's paternal grandfather, Walter Glück, was Upper Silesian, he was forcibly conscripted into the Wehrmacht.
-After the war, he stayed in what then became Poland.
-Glik therefore also holds German citizenship in addition to his Polish citizenship.
-In his German documents, his surname is written out in German version Glück instead of the polonized version Glik.
+After the war, he stayed in what then became Poland, so Glik holds both German and Polish citizenships.
+In his German documents, his surname is written in the German version Glück instead of the Polonised version Glik.
 Despite this, Glik has repeatedly said that he does not feel any connection with Germany and considers himself 100% Polish.

 Club career

 Early career

-Glik began his career in the youth ranks of MOSiR Jastrzębie Zdrój and WSP Wodzisław Śląski, then moved on loan to LKS Silesia Lubomia.
-In 2006, he moved from WSP Wodzisław Śląski to Horadada in Spain, where he was noticed by Real Madrid and registered with the club's "C" team.
-He played there for two seasons, until 2008.
+Glik began his career in the youth ranks of MOSiR Jastrzębie Zdrój and WSP Wodzisław Śląski before moving to LKS Silesia Lubomia on loan.
+In 2006, he moved from WSP Wodzisław Śląski to Horadada in Spain, where he was noticed by Real Madrid and registered with the club's reserve team.
 On 6 August 2008, he signed a four-year contract with Polish top division side Piast Gliwice.
-He made his debut on 30 August 2008, when he came on as a substitute.
-Subsequently, he became a regular in the team's starting eleven.
-He played 26 games in his first season with the club, and he scored 2 goals in 28 games in the 2009–10 season.

-Palermo

-At the end of the season it was reported that he had begun talks with Italian side U.S. Città di Palermo; on 7 July 2010, he signed with Sicilian club, who purchased him outright on a five-year contract.
-The transfer was finalised by the Lega Serie A after seven days.
+On 30 August 2008, Glik made his league debut for Piast Gliwice in the match against Jagiellonia Białystok.
+At the end of the season, Glik reportedly begun talks with Italian club U.S. Città di Palermo.
+On 7 July 2010, he signed with said Sicilian club, who purchased him outright on a five-year contract.

-He made his debut with the Rosaneri in the 2010–11 UEFA Europa League play-off round against Slovenia's Maribor (won 3–0), played as a starter.
-It was also his official debut in an international club competition.
-Following his debut he was almost never included in the first team, and until the winter break, only collected three more appearances in the group stage of the Europa League.

-Bari (loan)

-A few days before the official reopening of the transfer market, Palermo granted an exemption and allowed him to train – with a recovery date set for 28 December – with his new team, Bari.
-He moved to Bari until the end of season, strongly backed by the coach Giampiero Ventura.
-The contract was filed on 4 January 2011, and after the resumption of the league, 6 January, he was deployed as a starter in the Puglia derby, Lecce Bari (0–1), his debut in the Italian top division.
-With the Galletti he was a starter, playing 16 games in the league and one in Coppa Italia.
-In the 35th round, Bari Roma (2–3), he earnt a red card and a subsequent three-match ban which effectively concluded his season.
-He returned to Palermo, but was not called up for the summer retreat, and was then put on the market.
+A few days before the official reopening of the Serie A transfer window, Palermo granted an exemption and allowed him to train – with a recovery date set for 28 December 2011 – with his new club, Bari.
+He moved to Bari until the end of season, but was strongly backed by the coach Giampiero Ventura; the contract was filed on 4 January.
+After the resumption of the league on 6 January, Glik debuted as a starter in the Puglia derby between Lecce and Bari, which ended in a 0–1 loss for his club.